XFINITY Home Security ReviewBy - 02/10/2017

-XFINITY offers full home automation using Zigbee communication.
-If you want a smart home connected to your security system, you have a couple of ways to get there.
+XFINITY offers full home automation using Zigbee and WiFi.
+If you want to use their services for your smart home, you have three ways to get there:

 - Pay an extra $9.95 per month to add more storage and continuous recording.

 - Sign Up for Home Control 150

 With the right service and equipment, you can automate your lights, locks, and your thermostat.
 XFINITY Home Secure also includes the ability to live stream footage from one home security camera with the option to record short video clips.
 But for most customers, short clips won’t suffice.
 By popular demand, they now offer 24/7 video recording for an extra $9.95 per month.
 If you choose this add-on, you can store video from continuous recordings to the cloud for ten days.
 That’s an important distinction.
 Home Secure includes short clips, but the add-on includes the ability to record continuous video.
 Through this plan, you can also download 1-minute clips from motion-based recordings if needed or keep the videos in the cloud for up to 10 days.

 XFINITY Home uses an indoor/outdoor camera for home security.
 Their newest camera, the xCam, offers a wide-angle view (109-degrees), HD 720p video, night vision, and the ability to interact with other connected devices, like lights and sensors.
 Also, the WiFi signal runs through the power source to improve connectivity.

 What is Home Control 150?

 Home Control 150 provides home automation and home automation only, lacking the professional monitoring piece that is included in Home Secure.
 As it’s self-monitored, it’s less expensive.
 It is also less expensive because Comcast allows customers who buy the 150 package to self-install instead of paying for professional installation, which is required with Home Secure.
 If you prefer professional installation, you can purchase that for $99.